-- Stuff Blowing Up: The Battle-Forge perk causes enemies killed by the Hammer of Sol to explode.
+- Stuff Blowing Up: The Explosive Pyre perk causes enemies killed by the Hammer of Sol to explode.

 - Sword Beam: Or "hammer beam" as the case may be.
 The Code of the Devastator 'heavy attack' makes the Sunbreaker plant their hammer, sending a wave of Solar Light across the ground and detonating upon hitting a target.
 This also creates a Sunspot, despite Devastator titans not having any synergy with it.